 Thread support for thin sheets: firm, durable and economical installation

-to develop an easily installable self-clinching fastener that can be used to provide a high load-bearing thread in thin sheets, printed circuit boards and plastic parts was initiated by PEM way back in 1942.
+to develop an easily installable self-clinching fastener that can be used to provide a high load-bearing thread in thin sheets, printed circuit boards and plastic parts was initiated by PEM® way back in 1942.
 These new types of fastener save time, weight and the number of components.
-This technology was accepted by the industry shortly after the second world war and led to efficient production of self-clinching fasteners.
-The product range also expanded thanks to increasingly used thinner and lighter metals.
-Original parts were modified in the course of time.
-Today, they are suitable for a variety of applications.
+The technology of self-clinching fasteners became accepted during the economic revival in the fifties and the product range has grown due to the reduction of the thickness of sheet materials.
+The original parts were modified over the years and nowadays they are appropriate for a wide range of applications.

 Advantages of self-clinching fasteners